vitalik/django-ninja/docs/docs/guides/decorators.md

 1. **Use `functools.wraps`**: Always use `@wraps(func)` to preserve function metadata

+2. **Use `mode`**: Always specify decorator mode to make code clear and explicit

-2. **Handle mixed sync/async routers**: When your router has both sync and async endpoints, use `asyncio.iscoroutinefunction(func)` to create universal decorators
+3. **Handle mixed sync/async routers**: When your router has both sync and async endpoints, use `asyncio.iscoroutinefunction(func)` to create universal decorators

-3. **Choose the right approach for async**:
+4. **Choose the right approach for async**:
     - **Universal decorators**: Best for mixed routers (detect with `iscoroutinefunction`)
     - **Async-only decorators**: Best for async-only routers (simpler, cleaner)
     - **Sync decorators with coroutine handling**: Useful for legacy decorators

-4. **Be mindful of performance**: Decorators add overhead, especially in VIEW mode
+5. **Be mindful of performance**: Decorators add overhead, especially in VIEW mode

-5. **Document side effects**: Clearly document what your decorators modify
+6. **Document side effects**: Clearly document what your decorators modify

-6. **Keep decorators focused**: Each decorator should have a single responsibility
+7. **Keep decorators focused**: Each decorator should have a single responsibility

-7. **Test both sync and async**: When using universal decorators, test both sync and async endpoints
+8. **Test both sync and async**: When using universal decorators, test both sync and async endpoints